AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_content.md

 ## Resource extensions and resource packages

-Stingray offers a system for streaming bundles of resources in and out of memory while the game is running.
+The {{ProductName}} engine offers a system for streaming bundles of resources in and out of memory dynamically, while the interactive app is running.
 This is typically used when a project grows too large to fit all resources into memory at the same time.
-For background information, see the pages under [Loading and unloading content at runtime](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_managing_content_loading_unloading_html).
+For background information, see the pages under ~{ Loading and unloading content at runtime }~.

 If a project that uses custom resource packages like this also uses any resources shared by a plug-in's resource extensions, that project's authors need to make sure that their resource packages also include whatever resources it needs from the plug-in's resource folders.
 See ~{ Distribute and Install a Plug-in }~.